About the Book

 Enjoy this visual essay of a small portion of the local wildlife that live in of Botswana.

-Laura Gatz is a part-time writer and photographer currently living in Arcadia, MI.
-She recently returned from a two month sabbatical that took her to Antarctica, Easter Island (Chile)i, and Botswana, amongst other countries.
+Laura Gatz is a part-time writer and photographer currently living in Alto, MI.
+In 2010 she returned from a two month sabbatical that took her to Antarctica, Easter Island (Chile)i, and Botswana, amongst other countries.
 Her newest book is entitled "Sixty Sunsets in the Southern Hemisphere."
 Volume I contains photographs of Antarctica, shot in February 2010.
-Visit her at www.lauragatz.com and follow her travel blogs at travelgirljourneys.blogspot.com.
+Visit her at www.lauragatz.com.